kubernetes/kubernetes/docs/services.md

 perform better and fix the source-IP obfuscation, though is less flexible than arbitrary userspace code.

-We hope to make the situation around external load balancers and public IPs simpler and easier to comprehend.

 We intend to have first-class support for L7 (HTTP) `Service`s.

+We intend to have more flexible ingress modes for `Service`s which encompass the current `ClusterIP`, `NodePort`, and `LoadBalancer` modes and more.

 ## The gory details of portals